How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 If you want to know where your customers hang out, find your competitors.

-A simple google search will do the trick.
-The biggest players are those who rank on the first page of search.
+A simple Google search will do the trick.
+The biggest players are those who rank on the first page of SERP.

 Once you’ve got a solid list, use a tool like SimilarWeb for your research.